THEXN/TShock/Installation-Instructions.md

 Hello!
 Thanks for choosing TShock.

 If you have any problems with this installation, post an issue on our [Forums](http://tshock.co/xf/index.php) and if you encounter an unusual error that looks like a bug please post it on our [Issue Tracker](http://ci.tshock.co:8080/secure/IssueNavigator.jspa?mode=hide&requestId=10001).
-You can also email your issue to _shank [at] shankshock [dot] com_.

 ## Download and Extract
 1. Download the latest package of TShock from the [TShock Downloads](https://github.com/TShock/TShock/downloads).